fanpu/website/_posts/2023-09-01-creating-trackback-requests.markdown

 published.
 The term is used colloquially for any kind of linkback.

-Essentially, it is a mechanism for other websites to know that you mentioned them, with the hope that they'll notice you and also possibly mention you as well.
+Essentially, it is a mechanism for other websites to know that you mentioned them, with the hope that they'll notice you and possibly mention you as well.
+It helps to increase the visibility and discoverability of your website.

-# Use Case
+## Use Case
 My use case was to send trackbacks to [arXiv](https://info.arxiv.org/help/trackback.html), so that specific arXiv papers will know that my blog post mentioned them, and readers can also check it out as an additional resource.
+In particular, each of my [paper summary](summaries) posts is based around a paper, and it would be nice if they could be linked from the respective arXiv paper abstract pages.

 In arXiv, there is a blog link section that will track websites that made trackback requests for a given paper: